 What Is a Demand Side Platform?

-Programmatic advertising is the process of buying and selling ads in real-time through an automated system.
+Let’s start with programmatic advertising, which is the process of buying and selling ads in real time through an automated system.
 These transactions take place on a demand side platform, allowing digital advertising buyers to buy and manage multiple ads across a variety of channels.
 These channels — also known as supply side platforms, or SSPs — are where publishers list their inventory, or how much ad space they have available at any given time.

 Demand side platforms are typically connected to multiple supply side platforms, which is where their ad requests originate.
 They then respond with relevant ads, paying publishers in exchange for views.